 How long is the hike?
 The trail itself is about a mile in and mile out.
 This usually takes another 20-30 minutes, meaning it's a good idea to plan about 50 minutes from the entrance to arriving at the cliff.

 When is the best time for photos?
-Depending on the time of year, sunset is slightly earlier at Overlook than in some other parts of the park due to the sun setting behind tall formations.
+Depending on the time of year, sunset is slightly later at Overlook than in some other parts of the park due to the elevation, however, during cooler months you may have the added challenge of the sun changing position.
+As we hit late fall and on through winter, it often sets earlier behind the peaks given the position of the sun.
+Typically you'll want to arrive at least an hour before sunset (if not earlier to ensure you don't miss the best lighting).
 Make sure to select a photographer who knows the times, as you don't want to be too early (and definitely not too late).
 These photographers are great choices as they'll know the best times to go.

 #2.
 ANGELS LANDING